KEICALL

 Pocket WiFi or eSIM in Japan?
-The best internet option for tourists in Japan is not the best one for a working-holiday maker or a student staying a year.
-This finder asks four to five quick questions — stay length, traveler type, where you'll use internet, group size, and whether your phone is eSIM-ready — then matches you to one of five honest recommendations: unlimited Pocket Wi-Fi rental, a travel eSIM from our partner esim-pin.com, KEICALL's Working Holiday plan, the Student plan, or plug-in Home Wi-Fi.
-No signup, no email, about 60 seconds — and for unusual cases like voice SIMs or mixed itineraries, a KakaoTalk chat link is always one tap away.
+The best internet option for tourists in Japan is not the best one for someone starting a working holiday or a study year.
+This finder asks four to five quick questions — stay length, traveler type, whether you need a Japanese phone number, where you'll use internet, group size, and whether your phone is eSIM-ready — then matches you to one of five honest recommendations: unlimited Pocket Wi-Fi rental, a travel eSIM from our partner esim-pin.com, KEICALL's Unlimited Wi-Fi Plan (a monthly subscription with no contract — prepay 1–24 months for up to 30% off), a voice uSIM on SoftBank, docomo or Rakuten, or plug-in Home Wi-Fi.
+No signup, no email, about 60 seconds — and for unusual cases and mixed itineraries, a KakaoTalk chat link is always one tap away.
 Below the quiz, the full logic is written out so you can check our reasoning.

 How the finder works